wwfisher1/homebridge-purpleair-aqi-sensor/README.md

 1. Install Homebridge using: `(sudo) npm install -g --unsafe-perm homebridge`.
 2. Install this plugin manually:
     1. find the directory that `homebridge` was installed in (e.g. `/usr/local/lib/node-modules`)
-    2. create `homebridge-PurpleAir-Multisensor` in that directory
+    2. create `homebridge-purpleair-multisensor` in that directory
     3. copy `index.js` and `package.js` into this directory
     4. make sure the file/directory ownership and RWX permissions are the same as other modules in that directory
 3. Update your `homebridge` configuration file like the example below.